josephgarnier/cpp-starter-project-cmake/README.md

 To compile your project, CMake will need a [toolchains](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html) file.
 First, **create your own toolchains file** in `cmake/toolchains` or use one provided by default : there are one file for clang on linux and another one for visual studio on windows, feel free to clean them of their compile flags if you don't need them.
 Then, edit the CMakeOptions cache file and **set the path to your toolchain** file in `TOOLCHAIN_FILE_VAL` variable.
 We'll now configure all files in `cmake/project/`.

 Add your **source files** (headers and cpp) in `src/` directory or only the private source files if you decide to separate public and private headers.
 In this case, put the public headers in a specific directory (or not) in `include/`.
 Please note that there are already some files for testing, remember to erase them before putting yours.
-All customizable settings for the interal source files are located in the file `cmake/project/ProjectSrcFiles.cmake`.
+All customizable settings for the integral source files are located in the file `cmake/project/ProjectSrcFiles.cmake`.
 By default, the instructions in file will automatically scan the two directories listed and set cmake variables accordingly.
 But if you don't want to use the automation script scanning, open this file and read the instructions given in comment to complete it.

 In some cases, it's necessary to use a [precompiled header](https://en.wikipedia.org/wiki/Precompiled_header) file.
 If this concern you, rename your **precompiled header** file according to pattern `<project-name>_pch.h` or edit the two related variables in `ProjectSrcFiles.cmake` file.